ABOUT THE AUTHOR

 Before I reached the end of the first book, I embarked on a 2nd journey to London.
 By this time, I was already thinking about my 2nd book and needed to choose a location; somewhere near London, ideally a small town, close to some rural countryside and villages.
 As I continued my journey from London, through Kent, I discovered the towns of Swanley and Orpington.
 This trip also helped me to write the final chapter of my first book and when I read it back several weeks later, it occurred to me that I had followed the exact route taken by the book’s main character Eleanor, in readiness for Book 2.

 I finished ‘Beginnings’ in October 2011 and almost straight away, started book 2 ‘Visions’.
-At the same time, the 1st book was being read by one or two volunteers – mainly to discover whether it was any good, before I had the courage to publish it!
+At the same time, the 1st book was read by one or two volunteers – mainly to discover whether it was any good, before I had the courage to publish it!

-At the same time, I was ploughing ahead with ‘Visions’ – a slower paced novel based around the restoration of a historic country house and a dark psychological thriller.
-When I’d finished the first draft of Book 2 (summer 2012), I ventured on a 3rd trip; returning to Orpington, from where I took the train to Bromley (another of the book’s locations) then followed a route on the London Underground, where I had based one of the book’s more gripping chase scenes.
-I also returned to Waterloo station, (an important location for both books.)
+From 2012 to 2013 I was ploughing ahead with ‘Visions’.
+This novel is based around the restoration of a historic country house, a dark psychological thriller.
+When I finished the first draft of Book 2, I ventured on a 3rd trip; returning to Orpington, from where I took the train to Bromley (another of the book’s locations) then followed a route on the London Underground, where I had based one of the book’s more gripping chase scenes.
+I also returned to Waterloo station, (an important location in both books.)
 From September 2012, I completely rewrote ‘Visions’ and took a further trip to Bromley.
 This time, I followed the route into Kent by car and explored some of the pretty villages around this area.
 I have kept a diary of all these research trips on my Blog.